improving-minnesota/angular-midwestjs-workshop/labs/lab-02-angular.md

 - Do you wonder how that is happening?
   - Open **client/assets/templates/index.html** and look at the model binding in the template.
-  - You'll have many more chances to take advantage of this during the next few days.

 ### Commit your changes to Git
 ```